Frequently Asked Questions

 - Additional material, if available, such as brochures, videos, and stories of women involved in their efforts.

-Chapter Leaders also receive an email newsletter each month with in-depth information about DFW, monthly featured program, meeting ideas, program follow-up reports, DFW in the news, upcoming events, donation impact by month and a message from the Executive Director.
-Members will receive a general email newsletter each quarter, as well as a monthly program update.
-Both are also available on the Newsletters webpage.
-To sign up to receive these publications, click here: http://diningforwomen.org/Newsletters
+Chapter Leaders also receive an email newsletter each month with in-depth information about DFW, monthly featured program, meeting ideas, program follow-up reports, DFW in the news, upcoming events, donation impact by month and a message from our Founder.
+Members will receive a general email newsletter monthly, as well.

 Many of our chapters meet monthly.
 We require our chapters to meet at least four times a year.
 However, we encourage our members to support our featured programs even when they are not able to attend a meeting.